I’m doing better than I expected during this pandemic. I have bad days, but nothing like what I expected before all this started.

 I don’t shower on Saturdays, I don’t eat anything healthy on Saturdays, I don’t intermittent fast on Saturdays, I don’t exercise on Saturdays, I don’t cook on Saturdays.

 I just.
 Don’t.

-At first, I felt a teeny bit guilty having this day.
-I felt like I should be mothering more or cleaning more or cooking more or doing something more.
-But with each new Saturday that came down the pike, I would get more and more excited about the prospect of being lazy.
-It became my little secret guilty pleasure that I would look forward to each week.
+At first, I felt guilty having this day.
+I felt like I should be mothering more, cleaning more, cooking more, or doing something more.
+But with each new Saturday that came around, I would look forward to being lazy.
+It became my secret guilty pleasure.

-It has been while we’ve been locked inside that I began to realize that I might miss all of this a little.
-This not having anywhere to be, this not feeling guilty for not making dinner every night, this time in my home to feel safe and secure in one of the least safe and secure times of our lives.
+It has been while we’ve been locked inside that I thought I might miss all of this.
+This not having anywhere to be, this not feeling guilty for eating cereal for dinner, this jammies all day long.

-And how all of it happened within the walls of our home.
+And how all of it happened within the walls of our own home.

 While a virus raged outside, during a pandemic lockdown.